 On Oct.
-9, citizens throughout the country turned out to choose their local and provincial officials (in other words, mayors, aldermen, and state governors).
+9, citizens throughout Peru turned out to choose their local and provincial officials (in other words, mayors, aldermen, and state governors).
 And, lucky for us, Oct.
 9 was also the day we arrived in the Sacred Valley town of Ollantaytambo — to hordes of Andean folks who had come in from their mountain villages to cast their ballots.

 Also known as Quechuas, the Andean people trace their roots to the original Inca empire.
 Their brilliant clothing signifies the village they’re from and the position they hold in their local society, including marital status.
 Quechua is their first language, but many also speak Spanish.